froukje/cygnss-deployment/READ_ME_local_cygnss_deployment.md

 - Install mongo if not installed: https://www.mongodb.com/docs/manual/tutorial/install-mongodb-on-ubuntu/
 - Open a terminal
-  - Start MongoDB: sudo service mongo start
+  - Start MongoDB: sudo service mongod start
   - If mongo.service not found
     -   Most probably unit mongodb.service is masked.
 Use following command to unmask it: sudo `systemctl unmask mongod`
     -   and re-run: `sudo service mongod start`